ndugger/grok/readme.md

 # grok
 Git-Based Package Manager for C++

+I wrote this project about 3 times, and eventually overengineered it to death.
+This was just an exercise in learning, so DO NOT USE.

 ### how to install
 In order to install `grok`, simply run the correct install script for your OS: